kyletimmermans/shell-color-prompt-tool/README.md

 Steps:
 1. Print Welcome Message
 2. Elevate privileges, if not possible, print error
+3. Look for current ~/.zshrc, if not present, make one
+4. Add theme name ($user's-colorful-theme)
 3. Grab their current PROMPT
 4. Decode what each piece of their PROMPT is (large case statement, check each possible '%{symbol}')
 5. Print list of colors for reference